tbellisiv/clojure-emacs-cider-intro/docs/Presentation_Materials/README.md

 ### Emacs Code

-The Elisp code fragments and initialization files referenced in this presentation are located in the ```code/elisp``` sub-directory of the GitHub project:
+The Elisp code fragments and Emacs initialization files referenced in this presentation are located in the ```code/elisp``` sub-directory of the GitHub project:

 [https://github.com/tbellisiv/clojure-emacs-cider-intro/tree/master/code/elisp](https://github.com/tbellisiv/clojure-emacs-cider-intro/tree/master/code/elisp)